 Shakti To Take A LEAP: Rubina Dilaik Reacts; Vivian Dsena To Be Paired Opposite THIS Actress!

-Colors' popular show Shakti-Astitva Ke Ehsaas Ki that features Rubina Dilaik and Vivian Dsena has been in news since its inception.
-The show has impressed the viewers, but from past few months it has dropped down from the top 10 slot on the TRP chart.
+Colors' popular show Shakti-Astitva Ke Ehsaas Ki that features Rubina Dilaik and Vivian Dsena in the lead roles, has been in the news since its inception.
+The show has impressed the viewers, but from past few months, it has dropped down from the top 10 slot on the TRP chart.
 It is being said that the makers are all set to introduce a 20-year leap - a trick to bring the show back to the top slot!
-It is being said that the show will undergo a revamp.
-Although the cast hasn't been officially informed about the same, it is being said that the makers will introduce new faces, post leap.
+The buzz is that the show will undergo a revamp.
+Although the cast hasn't been officially informed about the same, it is speculated that the makers will introduce new faces, post the leap.

 Rubina Dilaik On Shakti’s Leap